websemantics/journey/README.md

 Branching streams which later rejoin could represent someone's acquiring knowledge to support whatever they are currently working on, and integrating it back later on.

 A river could branch into a dry land turning it green, an analogy of learning a new subject.
-Ponds and water reservoir can be form by a river possibly to represent accumulation and new contributions to knowledge.
+Ponds and water reservoir can be formed by a river, possibly to represent accumulation and new contributions to knowledge.

 A river can form waterfalls which might represent a climax of understanding, a eureka moment or simply conquering a challenge.